JPMorgan Chase Announces Byna Elliott as new Head of Advancing Black Pathways

 Elliott takes over the firm’s ambitious efforts to help strengthen the economic foundation of the Black community through wealth creation, educational achievement and long-term career success.

 JPMorgan Chase announced today that Byna Elliott has been named the Head of Advancing Black Pathways, a nearly two-year-old strategy aimed at strengthening the economic foundation of the Black community.
-Elliott, who will report to the firm’s Global Head of Diversity & Inclusion (D&I), Brian Lamb, will be responsible for executing a strategy that aims to help Black people achieve sustained success through targeted investments and programs in four key areas under the firm’s D&I framework: Careers & Skills, Financial Health & Wealth Creation, Business Growth & Entrepreneurship, and Community Development.
+Elliott, who will report to the firm’s Global Head of Diversity, Equity & Inclusion (DEI), Brian Lamb, will be responsible for executing a strategy that aims to help Black people achieve sustained success through targeted investments and programs in four key areas under the firm’s DEI framework: Careers & Skills, Financial Health & Wealth Creation, Business Growth & Entrepreneurship, and Community Development.